Georgia celebrates title at stadium, Smart plans repeat - NewsBreak

 The celebration, attended by Southeastern Conference commissioner Greg Sankey and Georgia Gov. Brian Kemp, followed a parade to Sanford Stadium.

-Georgia finished 14-1 and following its 33-18 win over Alabama in the national championship game on Monday night in Indianapolis.
+Georgia finished 14-1 and No. 1 in the final AP Top 25 following its 33-18 win over Alabama in the national championship game on Monday night in Indianapolis.

-“As the commissioner of the Southeastern Conference, I think the four-team playoff worked pretty well this year, didn’t it?”
-Sankey asked, referring to the playoff.
+"As the commissioner of the Southeastern Conference, I think the four-team playoff worked pretty well this year, didn't it?"
+Sankey asked, referring to efforts to expand the playoff.

 Georgia announced Friday it had no more tickets available for the celebration at the stadium, where the capacity is 92,746.

-Only 10 weeks after hundreds of thousands of fans attended a in Atlanta to celebrate the Braves’ first World Series title since 1995, the state of Georgia witnessed another championship celebration.
+Only 10 weeks after hundreds of thousands of fans attended a two-stage parade in Atlanta to celebrate the Braves' first World Series title since 1995, the state of Georgia witnessed another championship celebration.

 Georgia defensive tackle Jordan Davis didn't miss the opportunity to pay tribute to the state's tandem of titles.